 C major chord is one of the easiest chords on the ukulele.
 All you need to do, is to put your ring finger on the third fret of the last string (A).
 Try playing all the 4 strings at the same time while the third fret of A string is pushed down.

-D major chord is slightly tricky but nothing too crazy!
-You need to push the second fret on the G, C and E string (1, 2, 3) at the same time.
-You should use the middle, ring and little finger for the D major chord.
+D chord ukulele is slightly tricky but nothing too wild!
+You need to push the second fret on the G chord ukulele, C, and E strings (1, 2, 3) at the same time.
+You should use the middle, ring, and little finger for the D major chord.

 If you have managed to play C and D major chords, E major should be simple enough for you!

-This chord requires 3 fingers, we will avoid the little finger for E major chord.
+This chord requires 3 fingers, we will avoid the little finger for the E chord ukulele.
 The index finger will be pushing down the first fret on the G string.

 The ring finger should be on the fourth fret of the C string and finally the middle finger on the second fret of the A string.

 F major is another simple chord to play.